-The focus of this study was on the characterization of the in-service structural behavior of the Hybrid Composite Beam bridge system used on the structure constructed by VDOT on Route 205 over the Tides Mill Stream in Colonial Beach, VA.
-The in-service evaluation was intended to provide details on the structural behavior characteristics of this system, which could be extended to railroad applications.

-The goal of the investigation was to use traditional live-load testing strategies to validate the design assumptions used in the construction of this bridge and provide corroboration with the results from a previous experimental program at Virginia Tech.
+The purpose of this study was to characterize the in-service structural behavior of the HCB bridge system used on the structure constructed by VDOT on Route 205 over Tides Mill Stream in Colonial Beach.
+The goal of the investigation was to use traditional live-load testing strategies to validate the design assumptions used in the construction of this bridge and provide corroboration with the results from experimental program at Virginia Tech.
 The behavior characteristics of particular interest included the flexural lateral load distribution behavior, the element load sharing behavior, and the dynamic load amplification of this skewed HCB application.
+Also of interest was the relative shear contribution provided by the FRP shell and concrete arch components; however, the data for this last component were not successfully recorded during the load test.
+In addition to the load-testing program, the preliminary evaluation of potential NDE methods provides a foundation for VDOT inspectors to use in future evaluation of the in-service structure.